22 Best Japanese Restaurants in Melbourne

 Hours: Wed-Thur 6-10pm, Fri 12-2pm & 6-10pm, Sat 6-10pm

 Check out Mr. Miyagi Mr. Miyagi Menu

 For all the black belt sushi enthusiasts of Melbourne, Minamishima is more than a destination, it’s a mecca.
 The discreet, omakase-only restaurant is arguably the best Japanese restaurant in Melbourne, and with good reason.
 Chef Koichi Minamishima’s technique is second to none and his cuisine is some of the tastiest you’ll find outside of Japan.
 Prepare to drop serious cash and yet still feel like you walked away with a deal.

 8. Ichi Ni Izakaya

 Ichi Ni Izakaya celebrates our two favourite epicurean mainstays–small bites and alcohol–in spectacular fashion.
 This wildly popular St. Kilda destination covers all the classics while keeping the prices within reason.
 Order a fresh pint of beer or a glass of cold sake and pair that with some yakitori and resoundingly fresh sashimi.
 In other words, indulge to your heart’s content at one of Melbourne’s best Japanese restaurants.

 The name pretty much says it all.
 Tucked away inside hidden basement digs is Izakaya Den, an absolute haven for good times, great Japanese drinking and food.
-Once you’ve actually found the place, you’ll want to come back until you’ve tried everything on the menu.
+Once you’ve actually found the place, you’ll want to come back until you’ve tried everything on the menu — starting off with the Kara-Age chicken wingettes is our best bet.
 Bring a group of friends or impress a date with your knowledge of the Melbourne underground.

 Phone: (03) 8594 0895